mhorga/mhorga.github.io/_posts/2015-12-21-error-handling-in-swift.markdown

 title: Error handling in Swift
 layout: post
 ---
 In this article we will look at how errors are handled in `Swift 2` in such a way that your programs will exit gracefully instead of crashing.
-If we want to __throw__ an error, the object thrown must conform to the __ErrorType__ protocol. `Enums` are appropriate for classifying errors, so let's create one that provides a way of keep track of all possible errors we could get.
-Let's assume this time we can only have two errors:
+If we want to __throw__ an error, the object thrown must conform to the __ErrorType__ protocol. `Enums` are appropriate for classifying errors, so let's create one that provides a way of keeping track of all possible errors we could get.
+Let's assume this time we can only have two types of errors:

 {% highlight swift %}
 enum Error: ErrorType {